 Recently, I attended a memorial mass for a man who passed away about four years ago here in France.
 He was in a group that did Gregorian chant.
 The memorial service took place in a twelfth-century chapel where he is buried, and the mass, not surprisingly was Gregorian.
-The mass with the chant was beautiful, spirit-filled and quite moving, especially given the great acoustics in this chapel, but what I found the most powerful was the priest's sermon.
-It seemed to speak directly to me, even though it was in French.
+The mass with the chant was beautiful, spirit-filled and quite moving, especially given the great acoustics in this chapel, but what I found the most power was the priest's sermon.
+It seemed to speak directly to me, ever though it was in French.
 The phrase he kept on repeating was "pas de peur", which means "without fear" or "no fear."
-It struck me how much of what we do in life is affected by fear.
+It struck n how much of what we do in life is affected by fear.

 Fear is a very important emotion.
 It is not something one should dismiss cavalierly.
 Fear is our built-in warning system that something may harm us.
 And, in this sense, it is a good emotion to feel.
 But fear can be unreasonable or overblown.
-If it is unreasonable, it can be classified as a phobia.
-If it is overblown, it can be classified as anxiety or hypochondria.
+If is unreasonable, it can be classified as a phobia.
+If it is overblow it can be classified as anxiety or hypochondria.
 Additionally, humans are very smart; people have learned how to "whip up" fear in others in order to control and manipulate them.
-All one has to do is look at what the news media has done for the last five years to see how fear can be used as a weapon.
+All one has to do is look at what the news media has done for the last